-Swiss climate strikes held Saturday to boost participation
+Thousands across Switzerland rally for climate action

-Thousands of people took part in climate strikes across Switzerland on Saturday, according to Swiss news agency Keystone-SDA.
+Tens of thousands of protesters took part in youth-led climate strikes across Switzerland on Saturday.
+The movement demands action against climate change and global warming.

-The largest crowds gathered in the Swiss capital, Bern, and Lausanne in the afternoon.
-More than 8,000 people answered the call of the climate strike movement in each of these cities, according to initial estimates.
+The largest demonstration took place in financial hub Zurich, where more than 15,000 people answered the call of the climate strike movement, according to organisers cited by Swiss news agency Keystone-SDA.

+Demonstrations in the Swiss capital, Bern, and Lausanne drew more than 8,000 people each.
+Another 3,000 rallied in Geneva.
 Protests in the northeastern city of St. Gallen and the central city of Lucerne drew 1,500 and 5,000 people respectively, according to organisers.

 "The demands of the climate strike are ambitious, but necessary and feasible," explained Jan Burckhardt, a high school student from Bern.
 "It is purely a matter of will whether we listen to the voice of science or not."

-Hundreds of demonstrators marched through the city centers of Aarau, Biel and Thun in the morning.
+On Saturday morning, hundreds of demonstrators marched through the city centers of Aarau, Biel and Thun.
+Winterthur was another protest hub.
+Authorities in the city of Sion did not approve the climate demonstration

 For the first time, the demonstrations were held on a Saturday rather than a Friday, in a bid to allow working adults to participate.
+Parents were explicitly invited.

 Demonstrators of all ages came out to lend support to what marks the fourth climate strike staged in Switzerland.

+Tens of thousands of people throughout Switzerland, particularly in university towns, took part in the last major event which was held on Mach 15.
+The movement has been driven by youth and school-age children, with many scientists and parents rallying behind them.

 + What do Swiss scientists have to say on the issue?